-Co-requisites: BUS202 Course Load: 3 credit hours
+Co-requisites: BUS202

 Fundamentals of Project Management (BUS202)

 This capstone course addresses the management of projects including the development of a project plan, administering and monitoring the project, finalizing the project and reviewing the project to identify lessons learnt for application to future projects as well as effectively developing the budget for the project.
 The project component of this course prepares the students to undertake professional internships within the industry in the latter part of the course.